 The Company's main products are PLCs which integrate, within a single unit, the control components (hardware and software constituting the active part, of the PLC, or its "brain") and the interface components (HMI - Human-Machine Interface) intended to allow the operator to control the PLC itself, and through it the instruments controlled and monitored by the PLC, with no prior knowledge of programming required.
-As aforesaid, the Company has expanded its product line in the past few years and has also started to market Motion controllers which interface in an integrative and simple manner to the company's controllers.

-During the year, the Company launched a new integrative cloud services platform called UniCloud.
-The platform is designed to enable any customer to connect the controllers of the Company to a computer based cloud environment infrastructure, transfer data securely and create business dashboards (BI).
-In addition, the emphasis of this new service is on the added value expressed in the simplicity and ease of application as well as full integration with the other products of the Company.
+As aforesaid, the Company has expanded its product line in the past few years and has also started to market Motion controllers, marketed mainly as supplementary products for the controllers of the Company which interface in an integrative and simple manner to these controllers.
+In addition, the Company launched a new integrative cloud services platform called UniCloud.
+The platform is designed to enable any customer to connect the controllers of the Company (as well as controllers of third party companies) to a computer based cloud environment infrastructure, transfer data securely and create business dashboards (BI).
+The emphasis of this new service, marketed mainly as a supplementary product for the controllers of the Company, is on the added value expressed in the simplicity and ease of application as well as full integration with the other products of the Company.